msimic7/bio-quiz-app/README.md

   - JavaScript
   - Webpack

-Code orginised in MVC structure.
+Code organised in MVC structure.

 Raw data parsed into JSON with Python.